 The same principle applies to your career path.
 It’s easier to progress at work when you know what goals you want to achieve, because clear objectives give you a direction and path forward.
 That’s why professional development goals are so important—they’re an opportunity to intentionally decide what you want, and how you’ll get there.

-Long-term career goals provide a north star to work towards, while short-term goals break up the work into more immediate and actionable steps.Read: The importance of setting short-term goals
+Long-term career goals provide a north star to work towards, while short-term goals break up the work into more immediate and actionable steps.Create a professional development plan template

 To set the best goals, you first need to reflect on what you want.
 Here’s how to narrow down your career aspirations and decide which objectives you want to pursue.

 Basing your professional development goals on your core values helps you feel more fulfilled on a day-to-day basis, because you’re striving for something that really matters to you.
 When your goals and values are aligned, you’re less likely to get burned out and more likely to stay motivated.

 So first, you’ll need to identify your values.
 A good starting point is to ask yourself what’s most important to you, and what type of work has fulfilled you most in the past.
 Be honest, and try to separate your personal values from what you “should” want or what you think would look best on a performance review.

 Imagine your ideal future self, and craft present-tense sentences about who you are in that future moment.
 For example: “I am honest,” “I help others grow,” or “I create new ideas.”
 Try to come up with roughly three statements, and distill those down into their respective values (e.g. honesty, leadership, and creativity).